mehulagg/gitlab/doc/user/clusters/agent/index.md

 ```

 You may see such error if you configured `wss` as `kas-address` on the agent side but KAS on the server side is not available via `wss`.
 To fix it, you need to make sure that the same schemes are configured on both sides.
+Note that it is currently not possible to set `grpc` scheme
+due to the issue [It is not possible to configure gitlab-kas to work with grpc without directly editing gitlab-kas deployment](https://gitlab.com/gitlab-org/gitlab/-/issues/276888).
+While the issue is in progress, to use `grpc` you may directly edit the deployment via `kubectl edit deployment gitlab-kas`
+and change `--listen-websocket=true` to `--listen-websocket=false`.
+After that you should be able to use `grpc://gitlab-kas.<YOUR-NAMESPACE>:5005`.

 #### Decompressor is not installed for grpc-encoding